dvegas03/CS157A-S25-Team10/README.md

 ### Backend

-1. Install Java 21(JDK)
+1. Install Java 21(JDK).
-2. Install Maven
+2. Install Maven.
+3. Navigate to `backend` directory.
-3. Run `mvn spring-boot:run` to start the backend
+3. Run `mvn spring-boot:run` to start the backend.

 ### Hosting On Tomcat
 Create a Tomcat Context Element to point your Tomcat install